PaCE: Parsimonious Concept Engineering for Large Language Models: Details of Framework

 \subsection{Implementation Details}

-In our experiments, each response of the target LLM is set at a maximum of $512$ tokens.
-We set the scalar of the representation reading for concept vectors to $3.0$.
 The experiments are conducted on a workstation of 8 NVIDIA A40 GPUs.
-Activation vectors are extracted from the last $19$ layers of the target LLM's decoder layer.
-For each input prompt, the decomposition is conducted on the inference process of the first next token, and the linear weights are reused for all next token predictions.
-All LLaMA-2 models in our experiments are the chat version (i.e., optimized for dialogue use cases). \texttt{GPT-4-0125} is used for dictionary construction and concept partition.
-All alignment experiments use the top $10,000$ concepts from our \ourframework-1M dataset to construct the concept dictionary (as Table~\ref{tab:computation_time} validates that the performance is high and does not change much after dictionary size $\geq 9000$).
+Each response of the target LLM is set at a maximum of $512$ tokens.
+Activation vectors are extracted from the last-$29^{\text{th}}$ to the last-$11^{\text{th}}$ layer (totaling $19$ layers) of the target LLM's decoder layers.
+All LLaMA-2 models in our experiments are the chat version (i.e., optimized for dialogue use cases).

+\myparagraph{Concept Dictionary Construction and Partition} We set the scalar of the representation reading for concept vectors to $3.0$. \texttt{GPT-4-0125} is used for dictionary construction and concept partition.
 Each concept of \ourframework-1M has at least 30 contextual sentences.
 For each alignment task, \ourframework removes the top 50 undesirable concepts ranked by the GPT partitioner (\S \ref{sec:our-method}).
-When solving the optimization problem for decomposition in \S\ref{sec:linear-decomposition}, we set $\tau = 0.95$ and $\alpha=0.05$ following the observations in \cite{you_oracle_2016}.
-The MMLU evaluation is the 5-shot setting where 5 demonstrations are provided during question prompting.
 After retrieving the relevant knowledge (with the contriever \cite{izacard2021unsupervised}) from Wikipedia for concept synthesis, we take the top-5 ranked facts to append the instruction of LLM.
 The FAISS-indexed \cite{johnson2019billion} Wikipedia is a snapshot of the 21 million disjoint text blocks from Wikipedia until December 2018.

+\myparagraph{Activation Decomposition and Intervention} For each input prompt, the decomposition is conducted on the inference process of the first next token, and the linear weights are reused for all next token predictions.
+All alignment experiments use the top $10,000$ concepts from our \ourframework-1M dataset to construct the concept dictionary (as Table~\ref{tab:computation_time} validates that the performance is high and does not change much after dictionary size $\geq 9000$).
+When solving the optimization problem for decomposition in \S\ref{sec:linear-decomposition}, we set $\tau = 0.95$ and $\alpha=0.05$ following the observations in \cite{you_oracle_2016}.

+\myparagraph{Evaluation} The MMLU evaluation is the 5-shot setting where 5 demonstrations are provided during question prompting.
 For the prompting baseline in Table~\ref{tab:detoxification_performance} and Table~\ref{tab:faithfulness_and_fairness}, the instruction to the target LLM is to let the model be aware of the partitioned undesirable concepts and not to respond contents relevant to these concept:

 Other LLM instructions such as GPT concept synthesis and partition are further elaborated in Appendix~\ref{sec:appendix_llm_instructions}.